junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Would be a lot more fun, isn't it?
 Somewhere out of reach.
 Then we can wait and see how he would deal with it and tear everything down to get to you, just like how you are now."

-As disgust as the demon is, she's right, Dean realizes.
+As disgusting as the demon is, she's right, Dean realizes.
 He'd just make Cas feel as awful as he is now.
 Just like that sick feeling when he learned about Dad's deal with the Yellow-Eye.
 God knows what Cas would do to handle that misery.
 Dude has blasted the Purgatory open once, he might even tears the whole multidimension down if he can find Dean that way -- hell, *he* wants to do that too, if only he's not a powerless human.
 But Cas, Cas might actually can and will.

 "He'd smite your brain out the first thing."
 Dean replies.